Defibrillators, FAAE News, First Aid Advice

 • Plumbing malfunction, this is caused by a blockage in a blood vessel around the heart.
 This is commonly known as a Heart Attack.

-In both situations, the heart stops beating effectively and goes into a non-effective rhythm called ventricular fibrillation (VF), or Ventricular Tachycardia (VT), both of these heart rhythms, if not treated urgently result in the death of the patient.
+In both situations, the heart stops beating effectively and goes into a non-effective rhythm called ventricular fibrillation (VF), or Ventricular Tachycardia (VT).
+But how does a defibrillator work in these cases?

-When the heart fibrillates, blood is no longer pumped out of the heart causing no output and no longer flows to the brain or the rest of the body, the patient collapses, stops breathing and is unresponsive.
-There is no blood flow to the vital organs and the brain and heart primarily start to die rapidly.
-This is where we get the 10 minute window for resuscitation as every minute indicates a 10% death rate in the heart, and so “Time is Heart” and “Time is Brain!”
+When the heart fibrillates, blood is no longer pumped out of the heart, causing no output and no longer flowing to the brain or the rest of the body.
+The patient collapses, stops breathing, and is unresponsive.
+There is no blood flow to the vital organs, and the brain and heart primarily start to die rapidly.
+This is where we get the 10-minute window for resuscitation, as every minute indicates a 10% death rate in the heart, and so “Time is Heart” and “Time is Brain!”

 A defibrillator is a fault-finding device that will only shock a patient if their heart is faulty and fibrillating in Ventricular Fibrillation or Ventricular Tachycardia.